daemonraco/toobasic/docs/facilities.md

 Also, all required directories are created if they are not present.

+__Warning__: Every generated template is Smarty compatible, if you're using a different view adapter, this may give you a headache.
+There is a way in which you can solve this problem, but that is heavy stuff and this is not the right moment to talk about it -___-

 ### Database type
 Now if you look closely, the JSON file generated with your tables specification has a index for a primary key over an automatic field called `id`.